Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 If you enlarge a hard drive to the size of a football field, the platter would be the game area, and the head would be the size of a golf cart.
 Now imagine that little cart is moving at about a million miles per hour, just a hair above the ground.

-Extra on HDDs: SMR vs. CMR
+More on Hard Drives: SMR vs. CMR

 As mentioned above, the more platters a hard drive has, the more information it can store.